NassCode/E-commers-webapp/README.md

-This is a demo E-commers webapp.
+This is a demo E-commerce webapp.
 Built using react.js class components.

 live link: